maauk/lazygit-demo/instructions.md

 commits panel, go inspect the commit with `enter` then go select some lines from a file for a patch.
 Then double back to commits panel, highlight the end target commit and press `^p` and select move patch to commit.

+## 11 Delete stuff from commit

+similar to moving stuff but instead we select remove patch from original